kdave/btrfs-progs/Documentation/ch-zoned-intro.rst

 The amount of space reserved for super block depends on the zone size.
 The secondary and tertiary copies are at distant offsets as the capacity of the devices is expected to be large, tens of terabytes.
-Maximum zone size supported is 8GiB, which would mean that eg. offset 0-16GiB would be reserved just for the super block on a hypothetical device of that zone size.
+Maximum zone size supported is 8GiB, which would mean that e.g. offset 0-16GiB would be reserved just for the super block on a hypothetical device of that zone size.
 This is wasteful but required to guarantee crash safety.